 Although many people confuse canker sores for cold sores, they are two different things.
 A cold sore (sometimes called a fever blister) is caused by the herpes simplex 1 virus.
 Because cold sores are caused by a virus, they’re very contagious, while a canker sore cannot be passed from person to person.

-One way to tell the difference between a cold sore and canker sore is its location.
+One way to tell the difference between a cold sore virus and a simple canker sore is its location.
 Cold sores usually show up outside the mouth and canker sores occur inside the mouth.

 How Long do Canker Sores Last?